gher-uliege/Diva-Workshops/README.md

 # DIVA Workshops

-This page provides the [Jupyter](https://jupyter.org/) notebooks (examples and exercices) for the `DIVAnd` user workshops organised in the frame of H2020 [SeaDataCloud](https://www.seadatanet.org/) project.
+This page provides the [Jupyter](https://jupyter.org/) notebooks (examples and exercises) for the `DIVAnd` user workshops organised in the frame of H2020 [SeaDataCloud](https://www.seadatanet.org/) project.

 ## Tools